luxfi/lattice/multiparty/README.md

-# Multiparty Schemes in Lattigo
+# Multiparty Schemes in Lattice

 The `multiparty` package implements several Multiparty Homomorphic Encryption (MHE) primitives based on Ring-Learning-with-Errors (RLWE).
 It provides the implementation of